-Vickers hardness results for samples in different as-compacted conditions are presented in Figure 12.
-Generally, simulated service only slightly reduced the hardness of all ascompacted samples.
-The effect of heat treatment is presented in Figure 13 for the representative case of the PCM compacted at 240°C; sintering at 500°C slightly reduced the mechanical response of the PCM, but the hardness of the sample sintered at this temperature is stable after simulated service.
-On the contrary, sintering at 250°C slightly increases hardness, but this reduced after simulated service.
+- Vickers hardness results for samples in different as-compacted conditions are presented in - 13 Figure 11.
+Generally, simulated service only slightly reduced the hardness of all as - compacted samples.
+The effect of heat treatment is presented in Figure 12 for the - representative case of the PCM compacted at 240°C; sintering at 500°C slightly reduced - the mechanical response of the PCM, but the hardness of the sample sintered at this increases hardness, but this reduced after simulated service.